Competitive Intelligence Gathering Through Win/Loss

 Many organizations view win/loss as transaction forensics.
 In other words, they dissect and analyze individual transactions in isolation to determine why they won or lost that business.
-When we talk about win/loss at Pragmatic Marketing, we discuss it from a market-driven perspective.
+When we talk about win/loss at Pragmatic Institute, we discuss it from a market-driven perspective.
 It’s not about why you lose or win one deal, it’s about why you lost or won the last 10 deals.
 Even if your sales team does these transaction forensics, populating your CRM system with transaction data, someone unaffiliated with sales needs to canvass for patterns.
 It could be someone from product management or marketing, as long as it’s someone who doesn’t have a previous relationship with the customer.

 With wins, customers have a vested interest in talking to you; they want to create a good relationship with their new vendor.
 The information you get from wins could confirm and validate all the things that you think make you successful.
 But you may very well learn that it was your time to market, not your super-duper feature, that clinched the deal.
 With losses, you may think that

 people don’t want to talk to you, but in my experience, when a new person contacts evaluators, the success rate

 is quite high.

 Ask sales who will be the most open to talk to you.
 Then reach out and simply say, “I understand you recently made a decision and you’re going in another direction.
 I respect your decision.
 I wonder if I could get 30 minutes of your time to understand how we could have helped you better for the next time.”